xzlashutosh/avsddac_3v3/README.md

 ### For Post-Layout Simulation -
 1. Download Magic from the given [website](http://opencircuitdesign.com/magic/) for Linux and Mac.
 For windows you will have to install Cygwin Terminal and then Magic can run on windows platform also.
 Kindly look [here](http://opencircuitdesign.com/cygwin/magic.html) for windows operating system.

 2. Download [this](https://github.com/xzlashutosh/avsddac_3v3/tree/master/Layout%20and%20Simulation) folder or complete repository.
 3. Go to the specific directory to run the Magic file.
 4. To open the 10BitDac.mag with osu180nm.tech using terminal type -
        magic -T osu180nm.tech 10BitDac
-5. To extract the spice netlist type in tkcon window - extract all ext2spice 10BitDac.ext
+5. To extract the spice netlist type in tkcon window -

+       extract all
+       ext2spice 10BitDac.ext

+6. After you get the extracted netlist add the contents of [this](https://github.com/xzlashutosh/avsddac_3v3/blob/master/Layout%20and%20Simulation/toPasteInStarting.txt) file in the beginning of the spice file, and also add the contents of [this](https://github.com/xzlashutosh/avsddac_3v3/blob/master/Layout%20and%20Simulation/toPasteInEnd.txt) file in the end of the spice file to append the pmos,nmos libraries and simulation parameters.
-6. To simulate the layout, run ngspice in another terminal using - ngspice 10BitDac.spice
+7. Now, to simulate the layout, run ngspice in another terminal using -

+       ngspice 10BitDac.spice

-7. You should get the output as shown above in the [figure](https://github.com/xzlashutosh/avsddac_3v3/blob/master/Layout%20and%20Simulation/OutputWaveform.png).
+8. You should get the output as shown above in the [figure](https://github.com/xzlashutosh/avsddac_3v3/blob/master/Layout%20and%20Simulation/OutputWaveform.png).

 ## 7. Author
 - Ashutosh Sharma, B.Tech, Electronics and Communication Engineering, IIITD&M Kurnool, edm17b009@iiitk.ac.in